-- A council classifies its financial liabilities as current when they are due to be settled within 12 months after the reporting date, even if: - a) the original term was for a period longer than 12 months, and - b) an agreement to refinance, or to reschedule payments on a long-term basis, is completed after the reporting date and before the financial statement is authorised for issue.
+- 1. A council classifies its financial liabilities as current when they are due to be settled within 12 months after the reporting date, even if: - a) the original term was for a period longer than 12 months, and - b) an agreement to refinance, or to reschedule payments on a long-term basis, is completed after the reporting date and before the financial statement is authorised for issue.

-2. If a council expects and has the discretion to refinance or roll over an obligation for at least 12 months after the reporting date under an existing loan facility, it classifies the obligation as non-current, even if it would otherwise be due within a shorter period.
-However, when refinancing or rolling over the obligation is not at the discretion of the council (for example, if there is no agreement to refinance), the potential to refinance is not considered and the obligation is classified as current.
+2. If a council has the right at the end of the reporting period, to roll over an obligation for at least 12 months after the reporting date under an existing loan facility, it classifies the obligation as non-current, even if it would otherwise be due within a shorter period.
+If the Council has no such right, the potential to refinance is not considered and the obligation is classified as current.